Operational-Sciences-Group/Project-Birddog/README.md

 - URL (Supports most Uniform Resource Locators)

 ## Disclaimer / Warning
-All the contents of this repository should be used for authorized and/or educational purposes only.
+The contents of this module may allow the execution of the Invoke-Expression cmdlet on an arbitrary user input.
+Do not permit user access to this module if Invoke-Expression is disabled.
 Any misuse of this repository will not be the responsibility of the author or of any other collaborator.

 ## Credits